Erudika/erudika.github.io/source/_posts/An-open-source-backend-for-the-Internet-of-Things.md

 }
 ```

-If we make a change in our backend and change the `Thing` to have `temp = 26` then this change is automatically reflected on AWS.
+If we make a change in our backend and change the `Thing` to have `temp = 26` then this change is automatically reflected on AWS and the shadow of the device is also updated.

 ```
 PATCH /v1/things/myapp:664870213421895680